microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 By extending the abstract `DataObject` class, we have actually let it do a lot of the necessary set up work for us through its constructor.
 Specifically, the `DataObject` class gives us access to two items

-- `root`: The `root` is a `SharedDirectory` [object](../docs/SharedDirectory.md) which, as the name implies, is a directory that is shared amongst all users that are rendering our view in the same session.
+- `root`: The `root` is a `SharedDirectory` [object]({{< relref "SharedDirectory" >}}) which, as the name implies, is a directory that is shared amongst all users that are rendering our view in the same session.
 Any items that are set here on a key will be accessible to other users using the same key on their respective client's root.
 The stored values can be primitives or the handles of other `SharedObject` items.
 If you don't know what handles are, don't worry!
 We'll take a look at them in the next section.

-- `runtime`: The `runtime` is a `ComponentRuntime` object that manages the Fluid object lifecycle.
+- `runtime`: The `runtime` is an `IFluidDataStoreRuntime` object that manages the Fluid object lifecycle.
 The key thing to note here is that it will be used for the creation of other Fluid objects and DDSes.

 ```typescript
 export const ClickerInstantiationFactory = new DataObjectFactory(